 Those first lenses had their flaws.
 They had noisy and slow AF motors and loose aperture rings.
 Though optically those were and still are truly fine lenses.
 And two out of the initial lenses are still my favourites.

 When Fuji introduced their new camera system with the Fuji X-Pro1 they also introduced three lenses with it:

 - XF 60/2.4 R Macro

 All of those three had three things in common: they were small and light, optically superb and they all have a rather slow AF and noisy AF.
-I didn’t get the XF 60/2.4 Macro because of it’s slow close up lens AF but this lens is optically superb too.
+I didn’t get the XF 60/2.4 Macro because of its slow, close up lens, AF but the lens is optically superb too.
 But I got the

 - XF 14/2.8 R

 when it came out in February 2013 and it is still my favourite and most used lens.
 The 14mm immediately retired my 18mm because of its wider view was just more useful for my shooting style.
 The 18mm is kind of an unloved child in the Fuji lens line but that is totally undeserved in my opinion.